JDBDT/jdbdt/src/site/markdown/DataSources.md

 ## Tables
 <a name="Table"></a>

-Tables are represented by `Table`, a subclass of `DataSource`, and created using the `table` facade method in association to a [database handle](DB.html).
+Tables are represented by `Table`, a subclass of `DataSource`.
+A table is created using a builder (`TableBuilder`), as returned by the `table` facade method.
-The `columns` method may be used to specify the table columns of interest, otherwise all columns in the table will be considered by default.
+In association, the `columns` should be used to specify the table columns of interest, and the `build` method to build the actual `Table` object in association to a [database handle](DB.html).

 *Illustration*